rapid-sensemaking-framework/rsf-runner/README.md

 `"name"` is treated as an optional property

 At the time of writing, Operators that use Contactables include [rsf-pairwise-comparison](https://github.com/rapid-sensemaking-framework/rsf-pairwise-comparison), [rsf-collect-responses](https://github.com/rapid-sensemaking-framework/rsf-collect-responses) and [rsf-response-for-each](https://github.com/rapid-sensemaking-framework/rsf-response-for-each).

+There is a module that collect a `participantsConfig` array as an output, which can then be fed in to another module.
+That is [rsf-collect-participants](https://github.com/rapid-sensemaking-framework/rsf-collect-participants).

 ### Implementations So Far